qurbat/blocked-hosts/README.md

 This repository houses a periodically updated list of websites (first-level domains only) that are known to be blocked on ACT Fibernet's network.
 A current list of blocked hostnames can be found [here](https://github.com/qurbat/blocked-hosts/blob/main/compiled_block_list.txt).
 Historic results are available in the `output` directory.

-**Note:** The lists published here are not fully representative of all hostnames that might be blocked by ACT Fibernet at a given time.
+**Note:** The list(s) published here are not fully representative of all hostnames that might be blocked by ACT Fibernet at a given time.

 | date of test      | total hosts  | removed since last test    | added since last test            |
 |-------------------|--------------|----------------------------|----------------------------------|